MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/plan.md

 ## Integrate actionable program plans

 To deliver the business promises of each cloud maturity horizon, integrate program plans.
-Successful programs require actionable plans that extend your strategy, project plans, environmental controls, adoption projects, and your overall operating model.
+Successful programs require actionable plans.
+These plans should extend your strategy, project plans, environmental controls, adoption projects, and your overall operating model.

 Use the following technology platform scenarios to extend the cloud adoption scenario for retail.
 These scenarios add the detailed plans for programs required to reach the target horizon.

 > [!IMPORTANT]
 > The resources here are multi-page guides that outline complex technology scenarios.
 These scenarios can be integrated into your cloud adoption plans to guide programs.
 Complete your cloud adoption strategy, cloud adoption plan, and define your target horizons before exploring the following scenarios.